pietmlr/Grafana-GitHub-Backup-Dev/README.md

     which will not delete the existing dashboard but rather uploads the GitHub dashboard seperately with a name similar to "NAME-Copy-Y/m/d-H:M:S"

+# ToDo
+- [ ] Check if downloadRepositoryFileContents() return nested file structure and parse JSON accordingly
+- [ ] Test upload of a whole folder

 # Upcoming Features
 - [x] Downloading Grafana dashboard JSON models
 - [x] Commiting Grafana dashboard JSON models to GitHub